Tiara Brown: Brown vs. Gongora

-She made a successful first defense of her title on September 20, 2025, defeating Emma Gongora by unanimous decision at the Bayou Music Center in Houston, Texas.
+Brown made a successful first defense of her WBC featherweight title on September 20, 2025, defeating Emma Gongora by unanimous decision at the Bayou Music Center in Houston, Texas; the judges scored the bout 100–90 and 98–92 twice.

+Brown vs. Rapp

+On June 13, 2026, Brown made the second defense of her title against the previously undefeated Hannah Rapp at Caribe Royale Resort in Orlando, Florida, winning via unanimous decision.

+Brown vs. Scotney

+Brown is scheduled to defend her title against former undisputed female super-bantamweight world champion Ellie Scotney at College Park Center in Arlington, Texas, on November 8, 2026.

 Personal life

-Brown is a former police officer at the Metropolitan Police Department in Washington, D.C. and the Fort Myers Police Department.
-In March 2019, she was named Officer of the Year by the Metropolitan Police Department.
+Brown is a former police officer with the Metropolitan Police Department in Washington, D.C., and the Fort Myers Police Department in Fort Myers, Florida In March 2019, she was named Officer of the Year by the Metropolitan Police Department, besting a field of more than 3,000 officers and becoming the first Black female officer to receive the award.

+She was named one of three "Top Women Cops Who Boxed in 2018" by the Women Boxing Archive Network (WBAN).
+The following year, she was the sole recipient of WBAN's "Top Cop" honor for "Women Cops Who Box" in 2019.

 In May 2018, Brown signed a promotional contract with DiBella Entertainment.
+She later fought under the Overtime Boxing promotional banner as part of its OTX Boxing series before its discontinuation, and in January 2026 signed with Most Valuable Promotions.

+Her bout against Skye Nicolson on March 22, 2025, was named one of WBAN's Top 12 Fights of the Year.
+She was named the WBC's Revelation of the Year for 2025.

 On April 21, 2025, Fort Myers honored Brown for her excellence in boxing and community service.
 Through her scholarship program, she awards four annual scholarships to deserving middle school students.